Ross River Meatworks Chimney: Redevelopment

 The Meatworks along with its 40 m tall stack, stayed empty for two years until the land was bought by the developer of Fairfield waters, who looked upon the stack and the three gable buildings alongside it as something the public would like, had plans of turning the chimney as a public monument and three buildings into a brewery alongside the meatworks.
 But this never happened because reports showed the three old gable buildings were structurally damaged and were demolished before structure improvements were offered.
 The chimney which was the only sound feature on the site was left to remain.

 In 2008, developer Lancini, was planning to demolish it so he could build a resort on the site, as an engineering report commissioned by Lancini Group found it was too unstable and old to preserve, but residents of Townsville didn't believe the report by Lancini Group and began a local fight to save the stack.
 Jenny Hanlon (Leader of the fight) gained support from the local community via Text to the Editor in the Townsville Bulletin newspaper.
 This forced ALP State Member Lindy Nelson-Carr to act.
 She then ordered a professional report into the stacks' structural integrity.
 The report found that the chimney could stay and there was a government fight over who would foot the bill.
 At the same time, Lindy Nelson-Carr put the chimney on the heritage list and the engineers of Heritage Queensland said it was perfect for the Heritage Register.
-The Chimney remains standing today and is surrounded by Point Corp's Springbank Urban village.
+The Chimney remains standing today and is surrounded by TESSA Residential's Springbank Urban village.
 The Chimney cost $200,000 to fix, but the Townsville City Council said it was worth it for the 120-year-old stack.